petervdn/map-slider-value/README.md

 const exponentialMapper = new SliderValueMapper(20, 20000, true);
 ```

-__Setting the minimum value to 0 when using exponential mapping will throw an error.
+__Setting the minimum value to 0 when using exponential mapping will throw an error, since you cannot exponentially grow from 0.
 You can circumvent this by using a very small minimum value (0.00001)__

 ## non-default slider range
 If the slider you're using doesn't go from 0 to 100 you can declare its minimum and maximum as the 4th and 5th parameter: